servo/book/src/contributing/style-guide.md

 You may use some universally-known abbreviations, such as the use of `i` for a loop index.
 You may also use single letters such as `T` for Rust type parameters.

+### Enum variants

+In the interest of readability, avoid `use`-ing the variants of enums directly.
+Instead, refer to enums by their qualified name (i.e. `Enum::Variant`).
+In addition to avoiding naming collisions, this allows those unfamiliar with the code will more readily see the type used in the code.

 ### Dead code

 In almost all cases, do not commit dead code or commented out code to the repository.